harshitSingh1/harshitSingh1/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/harshitSingh1](https://github.com/harshitSingh1)

-- 📝 I regularly write articles on [https://medium.com/@sharshitsingh007](https://medium.com/@sharshitsingh007)
+- 📝 check out my articles on [https://medium.com/@sharshitsingh007](https://medium.com/@sharshitsingh007)

 - 📫 How to reach me **sharshitsingh007@gmail.com**